 1. Start early

 Most successful college essays require multiple rounds of brainstorming, drafting, and rewriting.
 Although you can wait to begin the process until the summer before senior year, consider starting by fall of junior year.
 Every minute spent waiting in the car for your teen (be it at a sporting event, band practice, food pantry volunteering, student government meeting, part-time job, animal rescue league volunteering, National Honor Society council, dance recital, debate club, assisted-living volunteering, or therapist) is an opportunity to take notes and begin crafting your essay.

 2. Stick to a single story

 Most college essays cover too much ground.
 300-500 words is simply not enough room to showcase all of your teen’s accomplishments.
-So don’t write about how he learned everything from his parents, despite how true that may be.
-Instead, write about one specific lesson you taught him.
+So don’t write about how she learned everything from her parents, despite how true that may be.
+Instead, write about one specific lesson you taught her.
 Extra points if it involves your teen’s struggle to overcome your helicopter parenting.

 3. Avoid clichés